TTYOL-001 - Let's make a deal

 Events

 Sampaguita pulled the door open, yanking at it with more force than needed.
-She found herself off-balance, her midnight black hair thrown back suddenly.
-The woman held fast to the wood, steadying herself and smoothing out her wide blue skirts.
+She found herself off-balance, her dark brown hair thrown back suddenly.
+The woman held fast to the wood, steadying herself and smoothing out her wide checkered skirts.

 "I told you it's in good condition," chided a sour voice.

 Sampaguita paid the gnome no mind, stepping into the carriage.
 In her experience, doors tended to stick more than not or couldn't be trusted to stay shut.
 Inside, she took stock of the rounded space with its sloped ceiling and curved walls.
 On the far wall was a large window with stained glass extending nearly from corner to corner.
-What little winter sun was available streamed in, bathing the space in a warm glow and rainbow hues.
+Bright summer light streamed in, bathing the space in a warm glow and rainbow hues.
 Beneath the window lay a solid wood cabinet with many drawers.
 To its right was a plush seat.

-"That pulls out into your bed," declared the gnome, as he shut the door behind him.
+"You can sleep in there--or use it as storage, either way," declared the gnome, as he shut the door behind him.
 Surprisingly, there was plenty of room for the two of them.
-He stepped past Sampaguita and tugged at the seat cushion.
-"It goes like— well, it goes like," he huffed, pulling at something under the seat.
+He stepped past Sampaguita and climbed the short ladder to open a small door.
+"It goes like— well, it goes like," he huffed, pulling at the door.

-Sampaguita turned slowly and noted that except for the large window, cabinet and bed, there was only the open door, two round windows and bare walls.
+Sampaguita turned slowly and noted that except for the large window and cabinets, there was only the open door, more windows and bare walls.
 The ceilings were, she agreed, a good height.

 Sampaguita turned to face the merchant, frowning down at him.
-"So it's unfinished?
-Will it even last the winter?"
+"Why?
+Isn't it good construction?"

 Although no stranger to leaky homes, Sampaguita felt that her grand adventure deserved a respectable backdrop.
 Leaks would only harm her plans, not to mention damage the carriage itself.
 She knew all about that.

-The gnome scoffed.
+The gnome scoffed at her.
 "I built this carriage me-self.
 It's good construction!"
 He thwacked his open palm against the walls.
 "See?
 Solid timber."

 Tucking a lock of hair behind her ear, Sampaguita assessed him.
-"But you said it's unfinished.
-How can you say it's good then?"
+"But you said the original buyer backed out.
+That doesn't bode well."

 Sampaguita only hummed in response, as she unlatched the windows and tested them.
 Shrill shrieking accosted their ears as the windows opened wide.

 The gnome winced.
 "That's me baby.
 I better hurry home to help the wife."
 He tapped his foot nervously.
-"Look, this carriage has been sitting here for four months now," he began.
+"Look, this carriage has been sitting here for a good while now," he began.
 "I'll do you a deal, if you take it off my hands today."

 Sampaguita frowned again.
 She wasn't planning on making such a large purchase after only a short inspection.
 She didn't even have a horse, and she said as much to the gnome.